We’re very excited to announce the Discover Cymru Calendar for 2018.

 August — Porth y Corwgl, Anglesey — Alex Davies

 Alex is the first (and only!) photographer to have the accolade of appearing in the Discover Cymru two years running.
-This drone shot of Porth y Corwgl was too epic not too include — plus it’s got that August vibe nailed.
+This drone shot of Porth y Corwgl was too epic not too include — plus it has got that August vibe nailed.

 Spot the shadows being cast by the people on the beach soaking up that sunset.
 Awesome.